grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

 menuTitle: Send metrics to Prometheus
 weight: 15
 ---
-# Use Grafana Alloy to send metrics to Prometheus
+# Use {{% param "FULL_PRODUCT_NAME" %}} to send metrics to Prometheus

-In the [Get started with {{< param "PRODUCT_NAME" >}} tutorial][get started], you learned how to configure {{< param "PRODUCT_NAME" >}} to collect and process logs from your local machine and send them to Loki, running in the local Grafana stack.
+In the [Get started with {{< param "PRODUCT_NAME" >}} tutorial][get started], you learned how to configure {{< param "PRODUCT_NAME" >}} to collect and process logs from your local machine and send them to Loki.

-As a next step, you will collect and process metrics from the same machine using {{< param "PRODUCT_NAME" >}} and send them to Prometheus, running in the same Grafana stack.
+This tutorial shows you how to configure {{< param "PRODUCT_NAME" >}} to collect and process metrics from your local computer, send them to Prometheus, and use a Grafana dashboard to visualize the results.

-This process will enable you to query and visualize the metrics sent to Prometheus using the Grafana dashboard.

-## Prerequisites
+## Before you begin

-Complete the [previous tutorial][get started] to:
+To complete this tutorial you must complete the [previous tutorial][get started] to:

 1. Install {{< param "PRODUCT_NAME" >}} and start the service in your environment.
 1. Set up a local Grafana instance.
 1. Create a `config.alloy` file.

 ## Configure {{% param "PRODUCT_NAME" %}}

-Once the prerequisite steps have been completed, the next step is to configure {{< param "PRODUCT_NAME" >}} for metric collection.
+After you have completed the prerequisite steps, you can configure {{< param "PRODUCT_NAME" >}} to collect metrics.

-Same as you did for logs, you will use the components in the `config.alloy` file to tell {{< param "PRODUCT_NAME" >}} which metrics you want to scrape, how you want to process that data, and where you want the data sent.
+You use the components in the `config.alloy` file to tell {{< param "PRODUCT_NAME" >}} which metrics you want to scrape, how you want to process that data, and where you want the data sent.

-Add the following to the `config.alloy` file you created in the prerequisite steps.
+The following steps build on the `config.alloy` file you created in the previous tutorial.

 ### First component: Scraping

-Paste this component into the top of the `config.alloy` file:
+Paste the following component configuration at the top of your `config.alloy` file:

 ```alloy
 prometheus.exporter.unix "local_system" { }